nateshmbhat/Car-and-Hurdles/README.md

 # Car-and-Hurdles
-A game implemented using the glut implementation of Open GL
+A game built using the libraries which implement Open GL